-The M5 has a very tiny form factor and much smaller than the size of M6.
+The M5 has a very tiny form factor and is much smaller than the size of M6.
 Honestly, it looks just slightly bigger than common smartwatches.
 From FiiO’s official data, the M5 weighs just 38g which is very compact and feels light in the hand.

 The front and the back panel are both fitted with 2.5D glass on CNC machined aluminum housing.
-It is a very clean looking design with a quality finish to match.
+It is a very clean-looking design with a quality finish to match.